Notice of Privacy Practices

 Family Involvement in Care: I may disclose information to close family members or friends directly involved in your treatment based on your consent or as necessary to prevent serious harm.

 Health Oversight: If required, I may disclose PHI to a health oversight agency for activities authorized by law, such as audits, investigations, and inspections.
-Oversight agencies seeking this information include government agencies and organizations that provide financial assistance to the program (such as third-party payors based on your prior consent) and peer reviewed organizations performing utilization and quality control.
+Oversight agencies seeking this information include government agencies and organizations that provide financial assistance to the program (such as third-party payers based on your prior consent) and peer reviewed organizations performing utilization and quality control.

 Law Enforcement: I may disclose PHI to a law enforcement official as required by law, in compliance with a subpoena (with your written consent), court order, administrative order or similar document, for the purpose of identifying a suspect, material witness or missing person, in connection with the victim of a crime, in connection with the deceased person, in connection with the reporting of a crime in an emergency, or in connection with a crime on the premises.